pallets-eco/flask-security/docs/configuration.rst

     is not allowed.
 This is useful when you have multiple subdomains and you want to restrict the redirect to a specific set of subdomains.

+    For security reasons, if this setting is configured then the default behavior of allowing all subdomains of SERVER_NAME is disabled.
+This setting assumes that you wish to have detailed control over your allowed subdomains.
+If you do not wish this behavior, then also include an entry that matches your SERVER_NAME variable.
+I.E. if SERVER_NAME is 'example.com' then include '.example.com' in the list.

+    This setting requires that :py:data:`SECURITY_REDIRECT_ALLOW_SUBDOMAINS` is set to ``True``.

     Examples: ``['.example.com']`` will allow all subdomains of example.com to be redirected to.
     ``['auth.example.com']`` will only allow the auth.example.com subdomain to be redirected to.